ibm-bobathon-amsterdam/labs/Lab 1 - Building a Todo Application with Bob/README.md

 ### 2.1: Switch to Code Mode

-Change from Architect to Code mode in Bob's interface.
+Change from Plan to Code mode in Bob's interface.

 ### 2.2: Create Backend Structure